A School-Based SLP's Start to the Year

 2nd week of school

 I usually do a fun "get to know you" activity for the first day of speech therapy.
 It is a good way to collect informal data and get the students used to their new speech groups.
-I have an awesome packet called "Getting to Know you in Speech Therapy" that I love using for this purpose (with 1st grade and up).
+I have an awesome packet called "Getting to Know you in Speech Therapy" that I love using for this purpose which includes BOOM Cards if you need digital (with 1st grade and up).
 For my prek/k students, I like using "My Favorites" boards and a game called "Roll N Play" to start things off with.

 3rd week of school

 This week I really focus on collecting baseline data and see where all my students are skill wise.
 I have used a variety of progress monitoring tools.
-The ones I recommend are by Natalie Snyders and SLP Tool Kit.
+I LOVE SLP Toolkit for this purpose (all of your data in one place).
+Check them out for a free trial through my affiliate link:

 4th week of school